VirgileDjimgou/Android_UART_Client_Bluethoot_Sensor_Nordic_CortexM4_NRF52832/README.md

 This app created as a demonstration for handling 128 bit proprietary UUID service and characteristics.

+with a Share of Smartphone Sensor  such as GPS , Accelerometer , gyroscope.

-The current version is 2.0.1
+The current version is 3.0

 This source code can be compiled with Android Studio and Gradle.